microsoft/mona-saas/README.md

 Your actual costs may vary based on the following —

  * __The integrations that you build.__ For example, Logic Apps offers [a growing list of Standard and Enterprise connectors](https://docs.microsoft.com/en-us/azure/connectors/apis-list) that allow you to easily access various cloud-based and on-premises services.
-[The connectors that you use have a direct impact on your overall Azure costs](https://azure.microsoft.com/en-us/pricing/details/logic-apps/) outside of the base Mona SaaS deployment.
+[The connectors that you use have a direct impact on your overall Azure costs](https://azure.microsoft.com/en-us/pricing/details/logic-apps/) outside the base Mona SaaS deployment.
  * __Where you deploy Mona SaaS.__ Be aware that costs for the same Azure services can vary across regions.
  * __Any special pricing arrangements you have with Microsoft.__ Many of the ISVs that Mona SaaS team works with have special pricing arrangements through their partnerships with Microsoft.